Abu Bakr: Early life

+This is a map of the descendants of Abu Bakr al-Siddiq, showing the classification of each generation (Companion, Successor).

 Abu Bakr was born in Mecca sometime in 573 to a rich family in the Banu Taym tribe of the Quraysh tribal confederacy.
 His father was Abu Quhafa and his mother was Umm al-Khayr.
+Through his patrilineal descent, his ancestry meets that of Muhammad at their common ancestor, Murrah ibn Ka'b.

 He spent his early childhood like other Arab children of the time, among the Bedouins who called themselves Ahl-i-Ba'eer (the people of the camel) and developed a particular fondness for camels.
 In his early years, he played with the camel calves and goats, and his love for camels earned him the nickname (kunya) "Abu Bakr", the father of the camel's calf.

 Like other children of the rich Meccan merchant families, Abu Bakr was literate and developed a fondness for poetry.
 He used to attend the annual fair at Ukaz, and participate in poetical symposia.
-He had a very good memory and had a good knowledge of the genealogy of the Arab tribes, their stories and their politics.
+He was noted as having a very good memory and a good knowledge of the genealogy of the Arab tribes, their stories and their politics.

 A story is preserved that once when he was a child, his father took him to the Kaaba and asked him to pray before the idols.
 His father went away to attend to some other business, and Abu Bakr was left alone.
 Addressing an idol, Abu Bakr said, "O my God, I am in need of beautiful clothes; bestow them on me".
 The idol remained indifferent.
 Then he addressed another idol, saying, "O God, give me some delicious food.
 See that I am so hungry".
 The idol remained cold.
 That exhausted the patience of young Abu Bakr.
 He lifted a stone, and, addressing an idol, said, "Here I am aiming a stone; if you are a god protect yourself".
 Abu Bakr hurled the stone at the idol and left the Kaaba.
-Regardless, it recorded that prior to converting to Islam, Abu Bakr practiced as a hanif and never worshipped idols.
+Regardless, it recorded that prior to reverting to Islam, Abu Bakr practiced as a hanif and never worshipped idols.

 Companionship of Muhammad

-A 1595 Ottoman miniature from the Siyer-i Nebi depicting Abu Bakr intervening to stop a Meccan mob, led by Abu Lahab, from attacking Muhammad at the Souk of Okaz.
+A 1595 Ottoman miniature from the Siyer-i Nebi depicting Abu Bakr intervening to stop a Meccan mob, led by Abu Lahab, from killing Muhammad at the Souk of Okaz.

-On his return from a business trip in Yemen, his friends informed him that in his absence, Muhammad had declared himself a messenger of God.
-According to a report of the historian Al-Tabari, in his Tarikh al-Tabari, Abu Bakr may have converted to Islam after around fifty people, though this is disputed.
-Some Sunni and all the Shi'a believe that the second person to publicly accept Muhammed as the messenger of God was Ali ibn Abi Talib, the first being Muhammad's wife Khadija.
-Ibn Kathir, in his book Al Bidaya Wal Nihayah, disregards this.
-He stated that the first woman to embrace Islam was Khadija.
-Zayd ibn Harithah was the first freed slave to embrace Islam.
-Ali ibn Abi Talib was the first child to embrace Islam, for he has not even reached the age of puberty at that time, while Abu Bakr was the first free man to embrace Islam.
+While some Sunni scholars and all Shi'a traditions maintain that Ali ibn Abi Talib was the second person to embrace Islam after Khadija, the historian Ibn Kathir, in Al-Bidaya wa'l-Nihaya, disregards this view and classifies the earliest converts by social group: Khadija as the first woman, Zayd ibn Harithah as the first freed slave, Ali ibn Abi Talib as the first child, and Abu Bakr as the first free adult man to embrace Islam.